slevithan/regex/README.md

 - Whitespace is not insignificant within most enclosed tokens like `\p{…}` and `\u{…}`.
 The exception is `[\q{…}]`.
 - Line comments with `#` do not extend into or beyond interpolation, so interpolation effectively acts as a terminating newline for the comment.
 </details>

-> [!NOTE]
-> Flag <kbd>x</kbd> is based on the JavaScript [proposal](https://github.com/tc39/proposal-regexp-x-mode) for it as well as support in many other regex flavors.
-Note that the rules for whitespace *within character classes* are inconsistent across regex flavors, so `regex` follows the JavaScript proposal and the flag <kbd>xx</kbd> option from Perl and PCRE.

 ### Flag `n`